browserengineering/book/book/intro.md

 responsible for figuring out the _how_ to achieve it.
 Web developers don't, and mostly can't, draw their web page's pixels on their own.

-That can make the browser both magical or frustrating---depending on whether it is doing the right thing!
+That can make the browser magical or frustrating---depending on whether it is doing the right thing!
 But that also makes a browser a pretty unusual piece of software, with unique challenges, interesting algorithms, and clever optimizations.
 Browsers are worth studying for the pure pleasure of it.